apillai-work/text-readability-classifier/README.md

 The purpose of this project was to build and analyse various deep learning models for text readability classification in order to determine whether a piece of text is easy or hard to read.
 Naive Bayes, Convolutional Neural Network, and distilBERT models were trained on self-built labelled corpora.
 The reason for choosing only two labels (easy or hard) was to avoid multi-label classification in order to make the task for the classifier simpler.
 The dataset was also analysed using word embeddings with t-SNE.
 Lastly, upon all the classifiers being ready, they were tested using Wiki-Simple and Wiki-Normal pages.
-A thorough analysis of all the findings have been included in the supporting project essay here [link].

 **Corpus Development:**